devbmv/home-control/README.md

 ### Fixed Bugs

 - **Device Not Connecting**: Some devices did not connect to the platform.
-Fixed by adjusting the connection logic.
+Fixed by adjusting the connection logic change IP Adress or other logical instructions.
-- **Automation Not Triggering**: Some automations were not triggering as expected.
-Resolved by updating the scheduling algorithm.

 ### Unfixed Bugs